vboyce/125-project-options/README.md

 * Sloman 2016: Note, their attention check is bad and is not being included.
 Consider a different attention check.
 Consider also minimum view time on text.

+* Sheppes 2011: Updated to jsPsych 7, will need consent, end expt and data check.
+Note that images can't be publicly shared and so are not committed.

+* Critcher 2012: needs consent and debrief and data checks

 Approximately working:
-* Critcher 2012: working jsPsych, but old version and need to switch where the data goes

-* Sheppes 2011: Approximately working jsPsych (version 6), need to update and deal with where data goes; note that images can't be shared publicly so aren't committed.

 * Atir 2015: working raw html, will need to deal with where data goes and may need to jsPsych-ify